alekmaul/pvsneslib/readme.md

 PVSnesLib works on Windows and Linux systems.
 Due to technical constraints, it is available for now on 32 bits system only.
+For people who cannot work with this constraint, you can build your docker image by following instructions available in the docker folder.

 To use it, you will need at least :